 Celecoxib has shown to be a moderately potent CYP2D6 inhibitor.
-For drugs that are metabolized by CYP2D6, a dose reduction during initiation of celecoxib treatment or a dose increase upon termination of celecoxib treatment may be necessary (see section 4.5).
+For drugs that are metabolized by CYP2D6, a dose reduction during initiation of celecoxib treatment or a dose increase upon termination of celecoxib treatment may be necessary (see Section 4.5 Interaction with other medicinal products and other forms of interaction).